 AI isn’t Artificial or actually Intelligent

 Our point is that AI isn’t Artificial or actually Intelligent.
 It’s a vastly expanded and sophisticated version of the same digital processes that apparently powered astronauts to the moon in the ’60s.
 Conspiracy theorists would suggest this logic applied to all things digital would mean that we would have an opportunity to live in moon based cities by now.
 And yet we have not been back since… Interesting, I wonder why?
 We are already enshrined in algorithmic predetermination.
 For example, the number of people who will see this article is subject to an algorithm that assumes and prepositions everyone’s exposure to everyone else.

 Who decides what news is anyway?

 The algorithmic influence of who sees what is not within the purview of the actual reader.
 In past times we decided what to read through personal choice (or at least the perception of such) as to what they listened to or watched on radio, TV and what newspaper they read.
 Oh, those heady days before anyone started to ask questions such as ‘Who decides what news is anyway?’
 So little wonder we remain unsure, removed and confused (look at almost any aspect economic, political, social, spiritual, sociological existence).

 Technology has done wondrous things, good and bad.
 Are we sure we understand it all yet?
 Also, we don’t yet have the track record to safely programme something that will not make the errors of judgement that humans make.

 People in underdeveloped economies as well as global companies, by states, by anyone, anywhere anytime.
 If so, what would such a resource look like?
 What would it be able to do and how would we even get that far?
 Moreover, where would the investment come from without the interest to investors being enshrined?
 Is what we paint as progress such, as students embark on university courses, happy to sign up to substantial financial indebtedness to find that upon qualification, their subject matter has moved on and their qualification is already outmoded or soon will be.

 Change and progress

-‘John Connor Defeats Skynet’
+‘John Connor Defeats Skynet

 By Darrell West